 A 9to5Mac report in late May also says that the next iPhone 6 will feature a Force Touch display with real-time haptic feedback that lets you physically feel your input.
 The report spells out ways Force Touch might be used on the phone -- to drop pins in the Maps app, create Calendar events, and execute other long press-and-hold interactions with your phone.

-Apple may make the best smartphone camera even better with its next round of iPhones using a recent patent for a "digital camera with light splitter."
+Apple may make one of the best smartphone cameras even better with its next round of iPhones using a recent patent for a "digital camera with light splitter."
 This technology would allow the camera to split light into red, green and blue components, eliminating the need for color filters and making photos clearer and sharper.

 Also, this technology would reduce "color cross-talk," which can make pictures look muddy due to bleeding or inaccurate colors.
 If this rumor is true, it would be the biggest update to the iPhone's camera in a long time, not to mention giving this future iPhone an edge over its Samsung and LG rivals.

 The next iPhones could get a memory upgrade, jumping from 1GB of RAM to 2GB of RAM, according to a report by AppleInsider.
 Back in 2012, Apple introduced 1GB of RAM into the iPhone 5, as well as into the iPad with Retina display lineup.
 More RAM would allow the iPhone to multitask better, keeping more app states in memory as you switch from one app to another.
 Android phones have already made the leap to 3GB of RAM, with some models now featuring 4GB.

 Kuo's May research note reiterates that the next iPhones will jump to 2GB of RAM and be powered by a new A9 processor from Apple.
 Kuo also expects Apple to add another microphone to the next iPhone for improved audio.
 Other internal design changes will tackle the bending phenomenon that some iPhone 6 Plus owners reported last fall, Kuo writes.